keanutaufan/cpp-dsa/DataStructure/BinarySearchTree/README.md

 - `_remove` - A private method that removes a node from a subtree.
 -  `_clear` - A private method that deletes all nodes in a subtree.
 - `_height` - A private method that finds the height of a subtree.
+- `_predecessor` - A private method that finds the predecessor of a node in a subtree.
+- `_successor` - A private method that finds the successor of a node in a subtree.
 - `_preorder` - A private method that traverses a subtree in preorder.
 - `_inorder` - A private method that traverses a subtree in inorder.
 - `_postorder` - A private method that traverses a subtree in postorder.